opf/openproject/docs/user-guide/integrations/README.md

 There is an integration between MS Project and OpenProject.
 However, the synch plugin is not actively maintained at this time.
 If you wish to find out more, please [contact us](https://www.openproject.org/contact-us/).
 To synchronize tasks from MS Project to OpenProject, you can export your MS Project file to Excel and then [synchronize it with OpenProject]( https://www.openproject.org/synchronize-excel-openproject/).
-Here are some (German) videos how to synchronize Excel with OpenProject: https://youtu.be/kL4u7ew0yHk

 ## Trello